 The owner and manager of the Nana Backpackers Hostel, a well-known tourist spot, have been taken into custody by local authorities.
 However, they have not yet been charged.

-The deceased include two 19-year-old Australians, Holly Bowles and Bianca Jones, a 28-year-old British attorney named Simone White, two Danish nationals and an American.
+The deceased include two 19-year-old Australians, Holly Bowles and Bianca Jones, a 28-year-old British attorney named Simone White, two Danish women, ages 20 and 21, and an American.
 These individuals provide a stark illustration of the ongoing issue of methanol poisoning in Southeast Asia.

-The family of Holly Bowles issued a statement, noting that Holly is now at peace and emphasizing the joy and happiness she brought to others during her life.
+The family of Holly Bowles issued a statement, noting that Holly is now at peace and sharing the joy and happiness she brought to others during her life.

 The U.S. State Department issued a health alert on November 22, 2024, for travelers in Laos.
 The alert warned of possible methanol poisoning in Vang Vieng, potentially from consuming methanol-tainted alcohol, mirroring similar alerts from other countries whose citizens were impacted.